-It is clear that that the future of Federal aid will be along lines of simplification and consolidation.
-Congress is showing greater support for the simplification the complex structure of Federal aid and and giving States and local agencies new flexibility and respons bility to deal with their own educational problems.
-We case that administrators may programs may be funded a year in advance that administrators may plan and more that administrators may plan and more that a redirection of the Federal role is vital to strengthen

-State and local control.
-Proliferation of narrow-purpose of State and local control.
+It is clear that that the future of Federal aid will be along lines of simplification and consolidation .
+Congress is showing greater simplif the complex structure of Federal aid support for 🖬 giving States and 🌆 local agencies new flexibility and responsibility to deal with their own educational problems .
+WHEN elementary and secondary programs may be funded a year in advance that administrators may plan and FOR HORE EFFECTIVE USE OF FEDERAL DOLLARS, We feel that a redirection of the Federal role is vital to strengthen The State and local control. proliferation of narrow-purpose categorical Federal aid program the historic principle of State and local control .

-The U.S. Of fice of Education discovered in one State educational system an employee who receives 17 checks each payday.
+The U.S. Office of Education discovered in one State educational system an employee who receives 17 checks each payday.
 This is because his time is apportioned among 17 Federally-funded programs.

-The monitoring procedures make it mandatory that personnel and equipment charged to one program used for other purposes.
-They can make it impossible for a secretary working on one program to use a typewriter purchased for another.
-A book-keeping machine purchased with categorical funds may remain idle while non-Fede ral units of the same education office use hand ledgers.
+The monitoring procedures and planting make it mandatory that personnel and equipment charged to one program to used one program to use a typewriter purchased for another.
+A book-keeping machine purchased with categorical funds may remain idle while non-Fed e ral units of the same education office use hand ledgers .